 West Union – Blanchard and Washington Township, Hardin County and Madison Township, Hancock County

 Description: The town was platted with 48 lots in 1834 – 1835 by Andrew Sheller.
 None of the lots were sold or improved.

-Huntersville, OH – (1836 – present saw mill & farming town with less residents than in the past)
+Huntersville, OH – (1836 – present saw mill and farming town with less residents than in the past)

-Location: Marion & Cessna Township, Hardin County – On SR 309 near the intersection of County Rd 75
+Location: Marion and Cessna Township, Hardin County – On SR 309 near the intersection of County Rd 75

-Huntersville was laid out in 1836 by Thomas Hitchcock (1810 – 1897) & named after Jabez Hunter who was the first settler in the township.
-It had two stores, a blacksmith shop, church, saw mill, & a doctor.
+Huntersville was laid out in 1836 by Thomas Hitchcock (1810 – 1897) and was named after Jabez Hunter who was the first settler in the township.
+It had 2 stores, a blacksmith shop, church, saw mill, and a doctor.
 Up until 1882, Huntersville was the only village in Marion Township.
 It missed out on the railroad boom of the late 1800s though, which was the main reason for its decline in population as residents moved to more bustling towns.
 Huntersville lost its post office which ran from 1839 – 1875.

-These days, the town just has a Baptist church, small park, & a few houses.
-Thomas Hitchcock moved to California in the mid-1800s with his wife Naomi (Cory) Hitchcock & their children, but his father Isaac Hitchcock (1790 – 1877) is buried in Huntersville Cemetery with many other early residents.
-From SR 309, turn north onto County Rd 75 & take the first right onto Township Rd 74.
+These days, the town just has a Baptist church, small park, and a few houses.
+Thomas Hitchcock moved to California in the mid-1800s with his wife Naomi (Cory) Hitchcock and their children, but his father Isaac Hitchcock (1790 – 1877) is buried in Huntersville Cemetery with many other early residents.
+From SR 309, turn north onto County Rd 75 and take the first right onto Township Rd 74.

 Hardin County, Ohio Ghost Towns Research Resources

 1883 – The History of Hardin County, Ohio